Azure/alz-terraform-accelerator/templates/.test/README.md

 # Test Module

-This module is used for testing the bootstrapping without needing elevated permissions or a clean tenant.
+This module is used for testing the bootstrapping without needing a clean tenant.